DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 6.2 Terms
 - High Availability: System will continue to function despite the complete failure of any component in the architecture.(Pearson Practice Test).
 - Redundancy: Multiple resources dedicated to performing same task.
 Term often used interchangability with Fault Tolerance.
 (Pearson Practice Test).
+- Reliability: When designing an infrastructure for reliability, the ability to recover from failure is important for maintaining availability.
+(Pearson Practice Test).
+- Fault-tolerance is the ability for a system to remain in operation even if some of the components used to build the system fail (AWS Docs).